eellpp/pubScratchpad/Tech/data_engineering/spark/PysparkQuestions.md

 > df_new = spark.sql("SELECT * from STUDENTS")

+**What is broadcast join?**
+Broadcast join happens when a larger dataframe is joined with a smaller dataframe.
+To avoid shuffling the smaller dataframe is braodcasted to all nodes.
+This the network io is minimal

 **How to create dataframe with complex datatype columns ?**
 We have to provide a schema
 We have to import StructType,StructField,StringType etc  classes modules from pyspark.sql module